ShadiestGoat/githubProfileCache/README.md

 ## Config

 A `.env` file with 2 keys - `AUTHENTICATION`, which is where you place your github key (ghp_\*) and `PASSWORD`, which is where you write a password to authenticate requests.
 This can be anything!

+Finally, this will be hosted on env variable `PORT`.